The Origin, Journey and Destination

 Career Lesson Number Two

-In 2007, in light of my sense of purpose, calling, passions, and a desire to truly enjoy the remainder of my life, my wife and I decided it would be best to leave aviation and pursue a full-time career in financial services and part-time lay-ministry.
+In 2007, in light of my sense of purpose, calling, passions, and desire to enjoy the remainder of my life, my wife and I decided it would be best to leave aviation and pursue a full-time career in financial services and part-time lay ministry.
 Therefore, my last flight as a commercial airline captain was June 15th, 2007.
 This photo records the traditional Retirement Water Cannon Farewell Salute as I taxied at Chicago O’Hare International Airport for the last time.

 Life Lesson, Life Loss